iszczesniak/cpp/references/index.md

 `T &&name = <expr>;`

-`&&` is called the rvalue reference declarator.
+The rvalue reference declarator is `&&`.

 The rvalue reference was introduced in C++11 to enable: